Taxi driver whose actions left teen dead, 3 seriously injured, had committed string of traffic offences

 NUS undergraduate Kathy Ong was sitting in the left rear passenger seat.
 The collision left her with multiple injuries, and she died a few hours later in hospital.

-The three other victims, all 22, suffered serious injuries.
+The three other passengers, all 22, suffered serious injuries.
 The first had several cuts with glass in his wounds as well as a head injury.

 The second man had a spine fracture and was given medical leave for 144 days, while the third man, who was seated next to Kathy, suffered traumatic brain injury and was vegetative after the crash.
 He also had injuries to his lungs, pelvis, kidney and abdomen.